ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

  @foo :== linkTo("Back", urla("index"), Tf::Get, "", a("class", "c1"))
 ```

-The class attribute will also be output as a result the same as above.
+The class attribute will also be output as a result like the same as above.

 Although attribute information could be output, you wouldn’t really want to bother to write such information in the presentation logic.
-As a solution there is the |== operator.
+As a solution there is the \|== operator.
 This has the effect of merging the contents while leaving the information of the attributes attached to the tag.

 So, let’s rewrite the presentation logic as follows.